Frequently Asked Questions

 - Take other action not inconsistent with the Regulated Health Professions Act, 1991

 Are the ICRC’s decision and/or reasons for decision public information?

 Complaints are a confidential process.
 The results of an investigation remain on the member’s file but are not available to the public.
-The exception to this rule is when specified allegations of professional misconduct or incompetence against the member are referred to the Discipline Committee.
-Information about the referral and the specified allegations against the member is public information and is available on Find a Pharmacy or Pharmacy Professional.
+The exceptions to this rule are when a member is ordered to complete a SCERP, receives an oral caution from the ICRC, or when specified allegations of professional misconduct or incompetence against the member are referred to the Discipline Committee.
+Information about the SCERP, oral caution or referral to the Discipline Committee is public information and available on the Find a Pharmacy or Pharmacy Professional.